Md-Dipu/learning-c/README.md

 Day six is for project one which is a two-player mood console game name tic tac tao.

 - Project 1: Tic tac tao (Game: 2 player mood)

+> Day 7

+Day seven and the final day is for project two which is a console application to register new students with their details.
+The project title is Student Register.

+- Project 2: Student Register